derek-corcoran-barrios/SpeciesPoolR/README.md

 | NA           | Plantae | Magnoliophyta | Magnoliopsida | Fabales | Fabaceae | Lathyrus  | Lathyrus japonicus    |
 | NA           | Plantae | Magnoliophyta | Magnoliopsida | Fabales | Fabaceae | Vicia     | Vicia villosa         |

-Species that will be used to generate species pools
+<span id="tab:tablespecies"></span>Table 2.1: Species that will be used
+to generate species pools

+### 2.1.2 Step 2: Taxonomic Harmonization

-After that we do a taxonomic harmonization to ensure that the species we use have the names recognized in the GBIF taxonomic backbone:
+Next, you should perform taxonomic harmonization to ensure that the species names you use are recognized by the GBIF taxonomic backbone.
+This can be done using the Clean_Taxa function:

 ``` r
 Clean_Species <- SpeciesPoolR::Clean_Taxa(filtered_data$Species)
 ```

-This will return a very similar dataframe, but it will ensure that the names are recognized by GBIF, this results in the following data.frame
+The resulting data frame, with harmonized species names, is shown in table <a href="#tab:cleantable">2.2</a>

 | Taxa                  | matched_name2         | confidence | canonicalName         | kingdom | phylum       | class         | order   | family   | genus     | species               | rank    |
 |:----------------------|:----------------------|-----------:|:----------------------|:--------|:-------------|:--------------|:--------|:---------|:----------|:----------------------|:--------|